Kung Ayaw Mo, Huwag Mo!: Supporting

+Production

+The film was initially entitled "Pag-Ibig Mo, Pag-Ibig Ko".

+Casting

+This is Jolina Magdangal's second film collaboration with versatile actress Maricel Soriano, the first was Ama, Ina, Anak, which was released two years prior.
+According to Magdangal, her casting alongside Soriano is a dream come true especially that, aside from being a fan, Soriano was a big influence in her acting career.

 Soundtrack

-An accompanying soundtrack album was also released on the same year by Star Music.
+An accompanying soundtrack album was also released in the same year by Star Music.
 Most notable tracks on the album were "Kung Ayaw Mo, Huwag Mo" by Rivermaya, originally included in their Atomic Bomb album from BMG Records (Pilipinas); "Tulak Ng Bibig, Kabig Ng Dibdib", a cover of the Cinderella-original by Jolina Magdangal; "TL Ako Sa Iyo", a duet of Magdangal and Marvin Agustin which Magdangal re-recorded for her sophomore album Jolina (1999).

 Track listing

 Adapted from the Kung Ayaw Mo, Huwag Mo (Original Soundtrack) liner notes.